 Master of Science/Juris Masters Joint Degree Program

-of Law is meanwhile assembling a Certificate in Law program in financial regulation/compliance designed for Financial Math students that may be taken in parallel
+of Law meanwhile has a 12 credit Certificate in Law program in financial regulation/compliance designed for Financial Math students.
+This may be undertaken in parallel

 The new Financial Mathematics MS/JM joint degree program